2.2.5. Proximie REST services

 Making REST API requests

 Once you have your ProximieServices object, you can use its member functions to make API requests.
-As mentioned previously only a subset of the full Proximie APIs are implemented, but the functions provided use full C++ types for ease of calling and obtaining results.
+As mentioned previously only a subset of the full Proximie APIs are implemented, but the functions provided use native types for ease of calling and obtaining results.

-The API functions typically come in two forms: with callback handler or returning a future.
+In C++, the API functions typically come in two forms: with a callback handler or

 Example using a callback: